savdagod/TidbytAssistant/README.md

 2. Place your .star file(s) in this folder.
 3. Select the radio button for *Custom*.
 In the *Custom Content* text box, enter the file name minus the '.star'.
 Example: If your file is named *custom.star*, you will enter *custom* in the field.
 4. You can also pass in arguments as key=value pairs. in the *Arguments* box you can enter these pairs like this, separated with a semi-colon (;): ***key=value;key2=value 2***.
 (Scroll down to **Passing arguments** to see an example of how this works)
-5. Enter your device name.
-Run the action to see it displayed on your Tidbyt.
+5. Select your device(s) and run the action to see it displayed on your Tidbyt.

 ### Pushing text
 #### Use the action TidbytAssistant: Text
 1. Select the radio buttom for *Text*
 2. In the *Content* box, enter the text you want displayed.
 You can also select from the avaialble fonts and colors as well as static text or scrolling.
-4. Enter your device name and run the action.
+4. Select your device(s) and run the action.
 You should see your text on the screen.

 ### Adding app to your regular app rotation
 #### Use the action TidbytAssistant: Publish